 We also analyzed documents from VHA and its actuarial consultant related to the actuarial models used to estimate the effects of the pandemic on health care funding, including related assumptions and budget estimates produced by those models.
-We interviewed officials from VA's Office of Enrollment and Forecasting and its actuarial consultant responsible for the actuarial model used to develop using supplemental funds may be subject to manual adjustments to ensure the data are accurate.
-Officials reviewed the data and identified any outliers before providing us the data.
+We interviewed officials from VA's Office of Enrollment and Forecasting and its actuarial consultant responsible for the actuarial model used to develop estimates.
+Additionally, we assessed VA's processes related to its use of actuarial modeling for developing budget estimates and supplemental funding requests during the COVID-19 pandemic in the context of VA's strategic plan and federal internal control standards for risk assessment.

-11We defined key areas as VA programs and activities that received the majority of COVID-19 supplemental funds allocated to each VA component-(i.e., VHA and VBA).
+11We defined key areas as VA programs and activities that received the majority of COVID-19 supplemental funds allocated to each VA component.
 Key areas include programs and activities developed during the pandemic and those that were established prior to the pandemic that used COVID-19 supplemental funds to support adjustments to accommodate the impact of the pandemic on services to veterans.